starbead/openGL_rendering/README.md

 # openGL_rendering

 Using this scripts need to GLM, GL, GLFW.

-Can change other images in Archive
+And can change other images in Archive

 # When the resolution is 512